Higher-order tails and RG flows due to scattering of gravitational radiation from binary inspirals: The Tail Effect

 \section{The Tail Effect}

-The effective field theory approach has been extremely successful at using analogies with particle physics to improve the understanding of gravitational dynamics.
-Further bringing modern amplitudes insights to bear has pushed the frontier in the hyperbolic approach problem \cite{Bern2019, Bern2019a, Bern:2021yeh, Mogull2021, Jakobsen2022, Jakobsen2022a, Dlapa:2021vgp, Dlapa2023}, and led to new developments in direct observable computations \cite{Kosower:2018adc, Herderschee:2023fxh}.
-Following this spirit, in this work as well as our previous \cite{Edison:2022cdu}, we advocate applying the particle analogies and amplitudes methods \emph{even to the level of the composite binary}.
-The long standing link between spin-$l/2$ fundamental particles, $S^l$ classical spin terms, and $l$-th multipole moments \cite{Holstein:2008sx, Levi:2015msa} suggests that we model the multipole moments of the binary itself in terms of fundamental particles interacting with gravity.
+The effective field theory approach has been extremely successful at using analogies with particle physics to improve the understanding of gravitational dynamics in the bound two-body problem.
+Further bringing modern amplitudes insights to bear has pushed the frontier for hyperbolic encounters in the scattering problem \cite{Bern2019, Bern2019a, Bern:2021yeh, Mogull2021, Jakobsen2022, Jakobsen2022a, Dlapa:2021vgp, Dlapa2023}, and led to new developments in direct observable computations \cite{Kosower:2018adc, Herderschee:2023fxh}.
+However, in this work as well as in our preceding letter \cite{Edison:2022cdu}, we advocate applying both particle analogies and amplitudes methods \emph{directly at the level of the composite binary to the gravitational radiation in the bound two-body problem}.
+The long-standing analogy between interactions of spin-$l/2$ elementary particles, and of classical $l$-th multipole moments, and especially higher spin-induced multipoles $S^l$, \cite{Holstein:2008sx, Levi:2015msa}, applied in \cite{Levi:2014gsa,Vaidya:2014kza}, suggests that we can go further, and model even the multipole moments of the binary itself -- in terms of fundamental particles interacting with gravity.
 By working with scattering amplitudes for the particle interactions, rather than Feynman rules, we will be able to construct the tail effective actions by combining gauge-invariant on-shell objects via the method of generalized unitarity.
 Doing so removes the need to care about graviton gauge choices, allows exploiting developments in amplitudes construction and integration, and more directly highlights the patterns that appear throughout the tails.

-It is also worthwhile to discuss the link between the zero-point and one-point approaches to tails, which ties in with a unitarity-based perspective.
+It is also worthwhile to discuss the link between the two-point and one-point EFT approaches to tails, which ties in significantly with a unitarity-based perspective .
 As discussed in \cref{sec:eft}, the one-point approach deals with calculating the unpolarized cross-section of a graviton one-point function in the normal way, $\sum_h |\mathcal{A}_h|^2$.
-However, this process is almost exactly equivalent to computing \emph{generalized unitarity cuts} (see \cref{sec:unit}) in the zero-point formalism (up to shuffling of terms related to the regularization schemes), as it entails \emph{inserting a complete set of graviton states between two on-shell amplitudes}
+However, this process is almost exactly equivalent to computing \emph{generalized unitarity cuts} (see \cref{sec:unit}) in the two-point approach (up to shuffling of terms related to the regularization schemes).
+This is since the latter entails \emph{inserting a complete set of graviton states between two on-shell amplitudes} as follows: